What is Counselling?

 My approach is humanistic, person-centered and can also be solution focused (CBT).
 An integrative approach - blending relevant theories and interventions to suit the needs of each client..
 Let me explain what these mean.

 Humanistic is a process wherein you are encouraged and supported to express who you really are.
 The way you experience the world and how you exist within it comes out in therapy – this is a very illuminating process and will give you immense insight into aspects of your life you want to change.

-The person-centered approach encourages you, the client to take an active role in the therapeutic process.
-In order for this to truly occur a therapist must be empathic, non directive and accepting.
+The person-centered approach.
 This type of counselling is not about telling the client what do and give them advice.
 It is about providing a safe, accepting space in which a client can realise their own potential through their self-actualizing tendency, "an inbuilt proclivity toward growth and fulfilment".
 CARL ROGERS

 Solution-focused work involves a goal orientated approach towards a specific issue.
 We will discuss goals you have and work towards achieving these using established CBT methods.